usgs/wdfn-blog/content/NextGen_Go_Live.md

 ---

-## To learn more about these changes, water the recording of our [October 2021 public webinar](https://waterdata.usgs.gov/blog/webinar-10-13-21/).
+## To learn more about these changes, watch the recording of our [October 2021 public webinar](https://waterdata.usgs.gov/blog/webinar-10-13-21/).